Original photo by stockcam/ iStock

-For about as long as the country bridging Northern and Central America has been on the map, it’s gone by some form of the word “Mexico.”
-The term even appears in the 1603 English edition of the Theatrum Orbis Terrarum — the world’s first modern atlas.
-But in its 200 years of history, the country has never officially gone by “Mexico.”
+For about as long as the country bridging North and Central America has been on the map, it’s been known by some form of the word “Mexico.”
+The term even appears in the 1603 English edition of the Theatrum Orbis Terrarumthe world’s first modern atlas.
+But in its 200-plus years of history, the country has never officially been named Mexico.
 Instead, the country’s Constitution of 1824, inspired by the American Revolution, created Estados Unidos Mexicanos, or the United Mexican States.
-Two centuries later, this is still the country’s official name, though it’s mostly only used by government officials and diplomats conducting business with other countries.
+Two centuries later, this is still the country’s official name, though it’s mostly used by government officials and diplomats conducting business with other countries.

 Cinco de Mayo is celebrated more in the U.S. than in Mexico.